-- blue is the colour of the sky and a clear blue sky provides the space for new possibilities
+The tangled knot in the Blue Knot logo symbolises the complexity of complex trauma, with blue representing the colour of the sky and a clear blue sky providing the space for new possibilities.

 There are plenty of ways to get involved and we have lots of resources to help make your event and fundraising efforts a success.
 Here are some ways that you can get involved and show your support: